 * @param i the first parameter is 1, the second is 2, and so on

 * Java programming language.
-If the value was SQL NULL
+If the value was SQL NULL, the value

 * @exception SQLException if a database access error occurs